kashirin-alex/swc-db/docs/use/thriftclient/README.md

 |2|columns_serial|list&lt;[```SpecColumnSerial```](#struct-speccolumnserial)&gt;|The Serial Column Intervals(SpecColumnSerial) in a list-container |default||
 |3|flags|[```SpecFlags```](#struct-specflags)|The Global Flags Specification |optional||

-### Struct: UCell
+### Struct: UCellPlain
-The Cell data for using with Update
+The Cell data for using with Update of PLAIN Column Type

 | Key | Field | Type | Description | Requiredness | Default value |
 | --- | --- | --- | --- | --- | --- |